hbctraining/variant_analysis/lessons/variant_annotation.md

 In order to index our dbSNP file using <code>tabix</code>, we just need to run the following command:

 <pre>
+# YOU DO NOT NEED TO DO THIS
 tabix GRCh38.p7.dbSNP.vcf.gz
 </pre>